 A: Recently, we’ve been moving from not just having data analytics, but creating a single source of truth.
 Most of our processes involve long production lines that are impacted by upstream and downstream processes.
 Being able to link all of that data together, end to end, is hugely important.
 Sight Machine gives us the ability to make large-scale, data-based observations that operators simply cannot see on their own.

 For example, our beverage can manufacturing processes takes about 45 minutes.
-The testers at the end of the line might find defects, but the operators can’t identify the causes because of the time lag as product goes through the various processes.
+The testers at the end of the line might find defects, but the packaging line operators can’t identify the causes because of the time lag as product goes through the various processes.
 Sight Machine lets us look at what those machines were doing 45 minutes ago, and build correlations between the up and downstream processes.
 And we might find that the error was actually occurring early in the process, so we know what needs to be done to fix it.

 Q: What would you say is the unique differentiation that Sight Machine brings?